My Life Stories

 After working in Portland at the Benson Hotel for six months, I moved to Corvallis and completed two terms in the Industrial Engineering program at Oregon State University (OSU).
 In 1981, I decided to switch to computer science and transfer to the University of Oregon (UO).

 Now, back to photography.
 Since my 1978 Konica and telephoto were heavy and not well suited for my backcountry AWS trips, I purchased a compact Olympus XA 35mm Rangefinder.
-The Rangefinder was bombproof during our harsh Alaska weather conditions.
+The Rangefinder was bombproof, to use a mountaineering term, during our harsh Alaska weather conditions.

-I also have many fond memories associated with my Rangefinder: my girlfriend, now wife [photo]; our friends; our backcountry trips and climbs; and our bring-your-own-slides shows.
-Social media had a different meaning then.
+I also have many fond memories associated with my Rangefinder: my girlfriend [photo], now wife [photo]; our friends [photo]; our backcountry trips and climbs; and our bring-your-own-slides shows.
+Social media had a different meaning in the 1980s.
 We met in real life, insta and selfie were not words, and influencer was not a job title.

 1985-2000: Marriage, Children, Relocations